LoveofLife225/AtomicGiant22/README.md

 # AtomicGiant22
-This repository is intended for a presentation on atoms, isotopes, and ultimately our way of perceiving things.
+This repository is intended for a presentation on atoms, isotopes - and ultimately our way of perceiving things.